ptrsym/ServoRadar-TIVA-Embedded-Systems/README.md

 ## Aim

 This project's aim was to configure two tiva microcontroller boards to allow a user to control an ultrasonic sensor mounted on a servo motor and then read object distances from a terminal.
-It was coded in Keil µVision for the Tiva TM4C129NCPDT.
+It was coded in Keil µVision5 for the Tiva TM4C129NCPDT.

 ## Features